VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--bloop-bsp-protocol`

-Protocol to use to open a BSP connection with Bloop (ignored on Windows for now)
+Protocol to use to open a BSP connection with Bloop

 #### `--bloop-bsp-socket`